103rd Infantry Division Band

 The 103rd Band held its first European concert in Saint Die des Vosges on November 24, 1944.
 During this event, Mayor Monsieur Evart named the town square in honor of the liberation of the town from German occupation.
 Another memorable concert event was when the 103rd band played in the American military review that marked the surrender of German troops at Innsbruck, Austria.

-The Morning Reports for the 103rd Infantry Band are available in the document section.
+The Morning Reports for the 103rd Infantry Band are available here.

 Photo Credits: